 SAMOK.
 The union of student unions in Finland.
 Represents all Finnish university of applied sciences students.

 Sittning.
 A certain form of a student party, which includes dinner, drinks, drinking songs and speeches.
 There is a certain code of behavior and breaking it will result in punishment.
 The dress code is often to a theme, but always more formal than overalls.
 Often referred also as sitz party.

 Sports pass.
 A sticker that can be bought to the student card, which gives discounts on sports services and the courses of University Sports of Oulu.

 Student card.
 The membership card of your student union.
 This card entitles its holder to student discounts.
 The student card can only be obtained via OSAKO.

 Student union.
-The representative of the students at the UAS.
+The representative of all the students of university of applied sciences.
 There is a student union in every single UAS in Finland.
-The student union at Oulu UAS is OSAKO.
+The student union at Oulu university of applied sciences is OSAKO.